store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 in typescript and [wrote about it](https://tech.store2be.com/email/sendwithus/mjml/typescript/react/2018/06/14/email-templates-at-store2be-and-gdpr/).

-Another notable and much appreciated addition to our toolbox was [react-storybook](https://github.com/storybooks/storybook) for our shared UI components.
+Another notable and much-appreciated addition to our toolbox was [react-storybook](https://github.com/storybooks/storybook) for our shared UI components.

-## An unexpected journey - GraphQL
+## An unexpected journey - GraphQL in our apps

 In day to day frontend work however, architectural issues were still making our lives hard:

-1. Our RESTful API structure had not evolved much: most of our endpoints were mapping directly to database table, with little additional logic.
+1. Our RESTful API structure had not evolved much: most of our endpoints were mapping directly to database tables, with little additional logic.
 With more resources and more complex business logic, that meant **a lot of business logic had to be implemented in the frontend** and merely validated by the API.